 Patient Care Needs

-Patients on 5N require 1:4 to 1:6 nursing care.
-Treatments provided include but are not limited to: chemotherapy, biotherapy, radiation therapy, pain management, antimicrobials, antifungals, blood product administration, IVIG colony stimulating factors and phase I, II, and III research agents.
+Patients on 5N require 1:4 to 1:6 nursing care ratios.
+Treatments provided include but are not limited to: chemotherapy, biotherapy, radiation therapy, pain management, antimicrobials, antifungals, blood product administration, IVIG, colony stimulating factors and phase I, II and III research agents.
 Patients may require ancillary service intervention such as dietary consultation and occupational and physical therapy services.
-In the Same Day Chemotherapy Unit (SDCU) the patients require 1:4 nursing care and may receive ancillary service intervention.
-Patients admitted to the SDCU may receive treatments that include chemotherapy, biotherapy, blood transfusions, and colony stimulating factors.
+Patients admitted to the SDCU may receive treatments that include: chemotherapy, biotherapy, blood transfusions and colony stimulating factors.
 In addition, laboratory and radiology tests/procedures may be performed.
-The Oncology Urgent Care Center patients require 1:4 nursing care and may receive ancillary service intervention.
-Laboratory and radiology tests, emergency care including intravenous hydration, pain management, antibiotic administration and blood product administration are provided.

 About Our Nurses

 Nursing care for both inpatient and outpatient areas is provided by professional registered nurses competent in the care of medical oncology patients.
 Competencies may include, but are not limited to: